McMaster-FAST/frontend/README.md

 # MacFAST

-Frontend for the MacFAST project built with Next.js and Tailwind CSS, deployed on the university's network at https://macfast.ca.
+Frontend for the MacFAST project built with Next.js, deployed on the university's network at https://macfast.ca.

 ## Getting Started